colettak16/aura-therapy-chat/README.md

 A beautiful, therapeutic chat interface powered by a custom fine-tuned TinyLlama model with intelligent fallback support.

+## Note to AML Graders
+- This project has been deployed at https://aura-therapy-chat.onrender.com/ and is publicly accessible.
+It may take a few minutes to load if it has not been accessed by anyone over the past 60 minutes (due to using the free tier of Render).
+If you cannot get the public URL to work, either follow the instructions below to run it locally, or contact Kyle Coletta (248-798-6924) to get the site up and running again!

 ## Features

 - **Dual Model System**: Custom Inference Endpoint with automatic fallback to public models (this is in case the fine-tuned model endpoint becomes unavailable, as we do not want to leave it running full time due to cost).